Antenna Efficiency in Massive MIMO Detection: Introduction

 Recent years have seen revived interest in the signal detection of a large-scale multi-user MIMO system, thanks to the great advances in the massive MIMO technology.
 In this emerging scenario, the BS is equipped with hundreds of or even thousands of antennas to serve a large number of power-limited UTs simultaneously.
 The traditional error analysis via the diversity order is not directly applicable here since it usually employs high-SNR approximations.
 Hence, we propose to study the error performance in the large system regime, where the SNR per UT is kept fixed but the number of receive antennas at the BS grows unbounded \cite{Wagner2012,Hoydis2013}.
-Specifically, we propose a new performance metric termed antenna efficiency that measures how much reduction in the VEP can be expected with an additional receive antenna asymptotically.
+Specifically, we propose a new performance metric termed antenna efficiency\footnote{In antenna theory the name ``antenna efficiency" denotes the ratio of the total radiated power to the total input power of an antenna, and we would like to clarify that it is a completely different concept from ours.} that measures how much reduction in the VEP can be expected with an additional receive antenna asymptotically.
 We analyze the antenna efficiency of the optimal ML detector and the simple zero-forcing (ZF) detector and show that they admit a simple closed form depending on the UT-to-antenna ratio, the SNR, and the constellation set.

 We adopt the following standard notations in this paper.
 We use $x_i$ to denote the $i$-th entry of a vector $\vx$ and $[\mA]_{ij}$ to denote the $(i,j)$-th entry of a matrix $\mA$.
 We use $|\cdot|$ to denote the modulus of a complex number, $(\cdot)^\dagger$ to denote the conjugate transpose, and $\|\cdot\|_2$ to denote the Euclidean norm of a vector.
 The symbol $\mI_m$ denotes the $m\times m$ identity matrix. $\E[\cdot]$ denotes the expectation operator, and sometimes $\E_{X}[\cdot]$ is used to stress that the expectation is taken with respect to the random variable $X$.
 The moment-generating function (MGF) of a random variable $X$ is defined as $M_{X}(t)= \E_{X}[\exp(tX)]$.
 We use $\Prob(\cdot)$ and $\Prob(\cdot \givenp \cdot)$ to denote the unconditional and conditional probability, respectively.
-We use $\mathcal{CN}(0, \mR)$ to denote the distribution of a circular symmetric complex Gaussian random vector with zero mean and covariance matrix $\mR$.
+We use $\mathcal{CN}(\0, \mR)$ to denote the distribution of a circular symmetric complex Gaussian random vector with zero mean and covariance matrix $\mR$.